Characters: Captain America Films

 - Loss of Identity: Literally.
 He has absolutely no idea who he really is or that at his temporal age, he should either be dead or in a nursing home.
 All that really mattered to him was the mission until Steve came along.
 Justified is that HYDRA kept wiping his memory clean after all of his missions were finished.

-- Meaningful Name: The Winter Soldier was dragged from ice, gets frozen between missions, and has the demeanor of a heavily-armed glacier.
+- Meaningful Name: The Winter Soldier was dragged from ice, gets placed in cryosleep between missions, and has the demeanor of a heavily-armed glacier.
 The phrase "winter soldier" references an investigation into war crimes committed by American soldiers in Vietnam during the Vietnam War, organised by Vietnam veterans - it was called The Winter Soldier Investigation.
 That, in turn, referenced a quotation from Thomas Paine, who described a "summer soldier" as someone who only serves their country when convenient.
 Thus the name connotes both cold and wartime atrocities.

 - It also references Russian military history, to match his red star emblem, Soviet bullets, and use of Russian language.
 You do not fight a war with Russia during the winter time.
 You will lose.
 Just ask Napoleon Bonaparte and Adolf Hitler.